k-ahn2/wps2/MESSAGES.md

 }
 ```

-**TODO**
-- Remove _id key - Does not need to be sent over RF.
-Client and Server can use different database ids (same as built for Posts).
-Currently the delivery receipt is applied using the _id - can use the timestamp instead (again same as a Post)
-- Remove fc - Does not need to be sent over RF.
-The server knows who sent the message  from the session - the server can add the from call upon receipt

 ## Type mem - Message Emoji Add or Remove

 WPS doesn't send delivery confirmation responses for emoji additions or removals - they are not deemed essential to the integrity of WPS.